elidub/Graphs4CausalFoundationModels/src/priors/causal_prior/README.md

 The core element of this prior is an SCM (Structural Causal Model), which can be found in causal_prior/scm/SCM.py.

-The overall goal is to (a) sample the SCM itself and (b) sample data from the SCM.
+The overall goal here is to (a) sample the SCM itself and (b) sample data from the SCM.

 ## SCM Components